waldronlab/bugphyzzAnalyses/README.md

-## Analyses with the bugphyzz package
+## Analyses using bugphyzz signatures

 This repository contains analyses and stats for the [bugphyzz package](https://github.com/waldronlab/bugphyzz).